-Agnes Scott College will host the 2010 Great South Athletic Conference Men’s and Women’s Basketball Championships on Feb.
-26-27.
+Agnes Scott To Host Men’s and Women’s Basketball Championships

 The tournament will feature the semifinal round and championship games from both the men’s and women’s tournament brackets.
 The semifinals will take place on Friday, Feb.
 26, with the championship games being played on Saturday, Feb.
 27.